turbot/flowpipe-mod-github/docs/index.md

 ### Credentials

-This mod uses the credentials configured in `flowpipe.pvars` or passed through `--pipeline-args github_token`.
+This mod uses the credentials configured in `flowpipe.pvars` or passed through `--pipeline-args token`.

 ### Configuration